bezabu/pp5-drf-api2/README.md

 - Avatar: As a user I can view user's avatars so that I can easily identify users of the application

 Adding & Liking Movies
-- Create reviews: As a logged in user I can add movies to the list of available movies to review
+- Create reviews: As a logged in user I can add movies to the list of available movies to review so I always have enough content
 - View a movie: As a user I can view the details of a single movie so that I can learn more about it
 - Like a movie: As a logged in user I can like a movie so that I can show my support for the films that interest me